Mohammadrezabz/domainplusext/README.md

 # sitename-ext-generator
+Author : Mbzo
-Simple Python Script To Add  Extentions To A Given Domain And Subdomains For Fuzzing
+Simple Python Script To Add Compression's Extentions To A Given Domain And Subdomains For Fuzzing

+TODO :
+Add Everything's That's Makes Code Better :)